 Throw tomahawks or learn to set traps and identify furs with volunteers dressed as mountain men; make rag dolls or compete in a two-man log-sawing contest; learn to spin wool, weave rugs, milk a cow or just enjoy a wagon ride.
-The Welcome Center features a number of exhibits on local history, plus staff can take visitors out to the center’s bison enclosure for an up-close look at the animals.
+The Welcome Center features a number of exhibits on local history, plus visitors can wander out to the center’s bison enclosure for an up-close look at the animals.

-Then, stroll the newly renovated center of downtown Logan at Main and Center streets.
+Then, stroll the newly renovated center of downtown Logan, Utah, at Main and Center streets.

-“It looks like something out of a Hallmark movie,” says Cache Valley Visitors Bureau director Julie Hollist of the quaint street dotted with colorful hanging baskets and outdoor dining.
+“It looks like something out of a Hallmark movie,” says Cache Valley Visitors Bureau director Julie Terrill of the quaint street dotted with colorful hanging baskets and outdoor dining.

 Cache Valley is well known for its locally made products.
-All of Pepperidge Farm’s iconic Goldfish crackers are made here as well as the swiss cheese that adorns Wendy’s and Arby’s sandwiches nationwide from Gossner Foods.
+All of Pepperidge Farm’s iconic Goldfish crackers for the Western United States are made here as well as the swiss cheese that adorns Wendy’s and Arby’s sandwiches nationwide from Gossner Foods.
 Go on the self-guided Foodie Trek and Signature Products Tour to sample all of the region’s favorite products.
 The guide can be found at www.explorelogan.com.

 If you’re still looking for a taste of Cache Valley head to where the locals hang out, Angie’s, a diner on Main Street, serves up all-day breakfast and renowned pies and cheesecakes.
 What locals really crave though, are the scones.

-Or, stop at Beaver Creek Lodge to go on a guided horseback ride through the beautiful landscape.
+Or, stop at Beaver Creek Lodge to go on a guided horseback ride or off-road vehicle drive through the beautiful landscape.
 In the winter, Beaver Creek Lodge rents snowmobiles, or you can ski across the street at Beaver Mountain, the oldest continuously-owned family ski resort in the US.

 For more information: